 Here is a link to an August 2021 interview I did on the Corona crisis in Latin America, with Deutsche Welle.

 I was born and raised in Finland, and earned my undergraduate and Masters’ degrees at York University in Canada.
-I completed my Ph.D. at UNC-Chapel Hill, and have spent many years in South America.
-I have had the fortune to live in many cities across the Americas, and my daughters were born in São Paulo, Brazil.
-I now live in Hamburg, Germany.
+I completed my Ph.D. at UNC-Chapel Hill, in the United States.
+I have had the fortune to live in many cities (and five countries) across the Americas, and my daughters were born in São Paulo, Brazil.
+I moved back to Europe after many years in Miami, and now live in Hamburg, Germany.